 16. Death warmed up

 A person who looks like death warmed up looks very sick.
-This idiom is common in the winter months when people are suffering colds yet still struggling on with work and daily tasks.
+This idiom is common in the winter months, when people are suffering from colds yet still struggling on with work and daily tasks.

 17. Keen as mustard